2021 RENEWAL EXERCISE ESTATE AGENT LICENCE RENEWAL EXERCISE

 Log in to e-services using Singpass (for Corporate) to check the status of the licence renewal application.

 Note: If approved, the renewed EA licence will be reflected immediately on CEA’s Public Register.
-RESs will see their renewed registration on CEA’s Public Register only after the EA has renewed its licence.
+RESs will see their renewed registration on the CEA Public Register only after the EA has renewed its licence.

 Click here to log in to e-services for Licence Renewal